srjefers/spark-workshop/exercises/spark-sql-exercise-Using-explode-Standard-Function.md

 Develop a standalone Spark SQL application (using IntelliJ IDEA) that creates a new row for every element in the given array column.

-(Extra) Compare performance of `explode` standard function and `Dataset.flatMap` operator.
+Use web UI to compare performance (query plans) of queries with `explode` standard function and `Dataset.flatMap` operator.

-(Extra) Load a CSV data set with the path given on command line and the column name (to explode).
+Think about the differences between `explode` function and `flatMap` operator.
+Are there any?
+What are they?
+Can you generate new rows?
+How many?

 Module: **Spark SQL**